 24. payroll time sheets or other comparable data that are used only to account for employee’s work time for payroll purposes, except to the extent that release of time sheet data would reveal the employee’s reasons for the use of sick or other medical leave or other not public data.

-B. The following information on applicants for employment is public:
+B. The following information on current and former applicants for employment by the school district is public:

 1. veteran status;